 Then, using a paper towel, dab any moisture off the cheesecake that may have collected after opening the lid.

 Make sure you don’t press too hard and damage the surface.
 If you puncture the surface, this can create a weak spot and as the cheesecake cools, it may crack.
 This doesn’t affect the flavor, just the look of it.

 WHAT CARAMEL SHOULD I USE FOR THIS SALTED CARAMEL CHEESECAKE?

-CAN I USE TABLE SALT INSTEAD OF SEA SALT TO SPRINKLE ON TOP OF THIS INSTANT POT SALTED CARAMEL CHEESECAKE?
+CAN I USE TABLE SALT INSTEAD OF SEA SALT TO SPRINKLE ON TOP OF THIS INSTANT POT CHEESECAKE?

 - 5-Minute Cherry Cheesecake

 - Pumpkin Cheesecake Bars